PoliticalGraveyard.com

 Lillian Gill — of Grand Rapids, Kent County, Mich.
 Democrat.
 Candidate for delegate to Michigan state constitutional convention from Kent County 1st District, 1961.
 Female.
 Still living as of 1961.

 Kathleen M. Gille — of Grosse Pointe Woods, Wayne County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1972; candidate in primary for Michigan state house of representatives 13th District, 1972.
+Delegate to Democratic National Convention from Michigan, 1972; candidate for Michigan state house of representatives 13th District, 1972.
 Female.
 Still living as of 1972.

 Juanita Gillies — of Highland Park, Wayne County, Mich.
 Republican.
 Alternate delegate to Republican National Convention from Michigan, 1944.
 Female.
-Still living as of 1944.
+Presumed deceased.
+Burial location unknown.

 Teresa A. Gillis — of Michigan.
 Republican.
 Candidate for Michigan state senate, 1974 (6th District), 1974 (8th District).
 Female.
 Still living as of 1974.